Warm-blooded vs. Cold-blooded

 Insects

-Insects like bumble bees, dragonflies, and moths vibrate their flight muscles to increase their internal temperature.
-That is somewhat similar to us humans shivering in order to keep warm on a cold night.
-For most insect species, warming up is a necessity, as they cannot fly until the temperature of their flight muscles reaches a specific level.
-Therefore, we see them basking in the sun for sometime at the beginning of the day.
-Once in flight, they can raise the temperature to 80 °F and keep it steady throughout the flight.
+Insects like bumble bees, dragonflies, and moths vibrate their flight muscles to warm up, much like humans shiver on a cold night.
+Most insects cannot fly until their flight muscles reach the right temperature, so you'll often spot them basking in the sun at the start of the day.
+Once in the air, they can raise their muscle temperature to 80 °F and keep it steady throughout the flight.

 Arachnids